Spriteware/neural-network/README.md

 Utils.static.clearTrainingData();
 ```

-## And ?
+## 4 • What's next?

 And that's it.
-There are no other things to learn about this.
 You can check my other github repo "[Spriteware/machinelearning](https://github.com/Spriteware/machinelearning)" to see more implementations examples.

 If you like this work, don't hesitate to send me a friendly message on twitter [@Spriteware](https://twitter.com/Spriteware).
 You can also visit my blog: [franpapers.com](https://franpapers.com)